bastiaanv/bacnet-driver/README.md

 # Bacnet-driver
-A BACnet protocol stack written in pure typescript with RXJS.
+A BACnet protocol stack written in pure typescript with RXJS and promises.
 BACnet is a protocol to interact with building automation devices defined by ASHRAE.
 Big shout out to FH1CH for making the [node-bacstack library](https://github.com/fh1ch/node-bacstack).
 A lot of priniciples there, are used here.

 ## Usage
 Add Bacnet-driver to your project by: